antondamlin/full-stack-open-2023/part0/assignment0.6.md

     server-->>browser: HTTP status code 201
     deactivate server

-    Note right of browser: The browser executes event handles that renders the notes to display
+    Note right of browser: The browser executes the callback function that renders the notes

 ```